 However, information on this topic was scattered and often conflicting, which inspired me to choose this as my thesis topic.

-The 6-month research project culminated in a consideration of domain knowledge, as well as original content analysis of hundreds of 'design principles' teams use to manage their product efforts.
+To contribute original research, I also conducted an original semiotic analysis, and qualitative content analysis of hundreds of 'design principles' that leading teams use to manage their product efforts.

 Design specialists must keep up multitudes of perspectives and requirements in their daily work.
 But reading endless Jira specifications often feels like tirelessly re-reading Homer’s Oddyssey.